aurelia/site-generator/lib/app/docs/api/binding/index.md

 #### Properties

-* `condition:Expression` - No description available.
+* `condition: Expression` - No description available.
-* `no:Expression` - No description available.
+* `no: Expression` - No description available.
-* `yes:Expression` - No description available.
+* `yes: Expression` - No description available.

 #### Methods

 * `accept(visitor: ExpressionVisitor): void` - Accepts an expression visitor.
-  * `visitor:ExpressionVisitor` - No description available
+  * `visitor: ExpressionVisitor` - No description available

 * `assign(scope: Scope, value: any, lookupFunctions: LookupFunctions): void` - Assigns a value to the property represented by the expression.
-  * `scope:Scope` - No description available
+  * `scope: Scope` - No description available
-  * `value:any` - No description available
+  * `value: any` - No description available
-  * `lookupFunctions:LookupFunctions` - No description available
+  * `lookupFunctions: LookupFunctions` - No description available

 * `connect(binding: Binding, scope: Scope): void` - Subscribes a binding instance to the property change events along the path of the expression.
-  * `binding:Binding` - No description available
+  * `binding: Binding` - No description available
-  * `scope:Scope` - No description available
+  * `scope: Scope` - No description available

 * `evaluate(scope: Scope, lookupFunctions?: LookupFunctions): any` - Evaluates the expression using the provided scope and lookup functions.
-  * `scope:Scope` - The scope (bindingContext + overrideContext)
+  * `scope: Scope` - The scope (bindingContext + overrideContext)
-  * `lookupFunctions?:LookupFunctions` - Required for BindingBehavior and ValueConverter expressions.
+  * `lookupFunctions?: LookupFunctions` - Required for BindingBehavior and ValueConverter expressions.